IceWhaleTech/CasaOS-UI/README.md

 - See <https://wiki.casaos.io/en/contribute> for ways of contribution to CasaOS
 - See <https://wiki.casaos.io/en/contribute/development> if you want to be involved in code contribution specificially

-# TODO how to license this project.
+# TODO how to license this project

-# How to contact this project.
+# How to contact this project

 The word Casa comes from the Spanish word for "home".
 Project CasaOS originated as a pre-installed system for crowdfunded product [ZimaBoard](https://www.zimaboard.com) on Kickstarter.